sorhanp/chatrooms/README.md

     * Display user names currently in current chat room
     * Added autoscrolling for application messages
     * Added autoscrolling for other users messages
+    * Added highlight for your own messages

 Planned changes from the original design:
 * Features:
     * Add timestamps to messages
-    * Add highlight for your own messages
     * Add notification of users leaving a room
     * Add notification of users leaving the chat
     * Display to which room was changed